Publication Ethics Statement

 The following attributes of professionalism are expected from reviewers:

 • Objective, professional, and timely feedback: Reviewers’ judgments and findings in the review process have to be objective.
 Their mission is to contribute to the quality decision-making process and to assist in improving the quality of the published papers by reviewing the manuscript objectively and on time.
-In case the Reviewer is not sure whether he or she will return the review within the requested deadline, he/she should inform without delay the Associate editor.
+In case the Reviewer is not sure whether he or she will return the review within the requested deadline, he/she should inform without delay the Associate Editor.

 • Potential conflicts of interest before accepting a review assignment: Reviewers should seriously consider any conflicts of interest they may have in the manuscript under review that could affect their objectivity in their evaluation (see more in section 2.3).